Kasey Chambers: 1998–2002: The Captain to Barricades & Brickwalls

 Chambers recorded her debut solo album, The Captain, on Norfolk Island during July and August 1998 with her brother Nash producing and father Bill on guitar.
-United States country musicians, Buddy and Julie Miller added guitars and vocals to four tracks.
-The Captain was released in May 1999 via EMI Music Australia and in June 2000 in the US by Asylum Records.
+United States country musicians Buddy and Julie Miller added guitars and vocals to four tracks.
+Accompanying music video was directed by Ryan Renshaw.
+The Captain was released in May 1999 by EMI Music Australia and in June 2000 in the US by Asylum Records.
 It peaked at No. 11 on the ARIA Albums Chart and No. 1 on the related ARIA Country Albums chart.
-At the ARIA Music Awards of 1999 she won Best Country Album and in the following year she won Best Female Artist for its title track, which was issued in 2000.
+At the ARIA Music Awards of 1999, she won Best Country Album, and in the following year, she won Best Female Artist for its title track, which was issued in 2000.

 The Captain was certified double platinum for shipment of 140,000 copies by Australian Recording Industry Association (ARIA) in 2001.
 It reached the top 50 of the Billboard Top Country Albums in 2001.
 She toured the US as a support act to Lucinda Williams and later supported Emmylou Harris on the Australian leg of that artist's tour.
-"The Captain", was played in episode 8 ("He Is Risen") of the third season of The Sopranos, in April 2001.
+"The Captain" was played in episode 8 ("He Is Risen") of the third season of The Sopranos, in April 2001.

-Chambers' second studio album, Barricades & Brickwalls, was released in September 2001 via EMI Music, which was also produced by Nash.
+Chambers' second studio album, Barricades & Brickwalls, which was also produced by Nash, was released in September 2001 via EMI Music.
 It debuted at No. 4 in the ARIA Albums Chart and peaked at No. 1 in February of the following year.
 Its third single, "Not Pretty Enough" (January 2002), also peaked at No. 1 on the related ARIA Singles Chart in the same month.
-The track was written by Chambers and according to Australian musicologist, Ian McFarlane, "[it's] about being ignored by commercial radio."
+The track was written by Chambers, and according to Australian musicologist, Ian McFarlane, "[it's] about being ignored by commercial radio."
 He cited her autobiography, A Little Bird Told Me (2011), "'I wrote [it] as a song about feeling invisible... it was obvious that out in the music industry there was only one path for most young women – over-sexualised and over made up.
 To succeed you needed to look like Britney or Shakira."